Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Conclusions

 As an illustration, geometry optimizations of cis- and trans-formanilide were performed under the application of different field directions and strengths.
 Analyses from optimized structures reflected the nature of the computational coordinate frame.
 In particular, applying the field along the $\mathbf c$-axis in the PAF of cis-formanilide results in distinct torsional minima and energy barriers, as the structure was mainly driven by the interaction between the applied field and the $\pi$-conjugation system across the entire molecule.
 Whereas, computations in the LRF of trans-formanilide revealed the individual field-induced stabilization of either the phenyl ring (\textbf{b}-axis) or amide structure (\textbf{a}- and \textbf{c}-axes).
 Especially, applying in-plane fields maintained $C_s$ symmetry and mainly caused the distortion in amide delocalization.
 In contrast, perpendicular fields enforced an alignment of the phenyl to the applied field due to the in-plane polarizability of the benzene.
 This result may reveal electric field-induced structural changes in peptides and proteins, in which the peptidic linkage is relatively stiff but the side chain (e.g. phenyl ring) is more flexible.

+In addition, we demonstrated that the choice of reference frame can qualitatively affect the predicted response of molecules to external electric fields.
+Using a keto-enol tautomerization in a molecular junction as an illustrative example, we showed that laboratory-frame optimizations allow artificial field-induced molecular rotation, leading to geometries and energetics that may not reflect experimentally constrained conditions.
+In contrast, the local reference frame preserves a fixed field orientation relative to the molecular framework and therefore provides a physically meaningful description of electric-field effects in STM and other single-molecule junction experiments.
+This result highlights the importance of molecular-frame nuclear gradients for accurately modeling electric-field-driven processes in constrained molecular systems.

 Together, the field-dependent optimizations yield smooth, physically consistent structural responses across a wide range of field strengths and orientations.
-The systematic and stable behavior observed in all cases confirms the correctness and numerical robustness of the present implementation.
+The systematic and stable behavior observed in all cases as well as the negligible deviation between analytic gradients and finite differences confirms the correctness and numerical robustness of the present implementation.
 Integration of the analytic field-dependent gradients into PySCF provides a general platform for future investigations of electric field effects on molecular structure, spectroscopy, and properties.

 \begin{acknowledgement} This work was supported in part by the US National Science Foundation (grant CHE-2143725) and by the US Department of Energy (grant DE-SC0022893).
 Computational resources for this research were provided by SMU’s O’Donnell Data Science and Research Computing Institute. \end{acknowledgement}